 - Warped wood flooring

 Victims who sustain falls due to one of these hazards can suffer significant injuries, such as broken hips, scarring, brain injuries, neck and spinal cord damage, and facial injuries.
-Property owners responsible for failing to properly maintain their premises should be held legally accountable with the assistance of an experienced slip and fall lawyer.
+Property owners responsible for failing to properly maintain their premises should be held legally accountable with the assistance of an experienced slip and fall premises liability attorneys.

 Holding Property Owners Responsible for Hazardous Conditions